scottrab/Bikesharing/README.md

 # Bikesharing

 ## Purpose
-The purpose of this analysis was to show the length of time bikes were checked out by gender, the number of bike trips per rider & gender per hour, and the number of bike trips per user & gender for each day of week.
+The purpose of this analysis was to show the length of time bikes were checked out by gender, the number of bike trips per rider and gender per hour, and the number of bike trips per user and gender for each day of week.

 ## Results
 ![bikes.tripduration](bikes.tripduration.PNG)